2025: THE YEAR THE FOUNDATION HIT £1MILLION!

 With finances in good order, reporting up to date with the Charity Commission, and strong community engagement across all age groups, the Foundation is poised for further growth.
 The story from 2019 to 2025 - from under £300,000 of income to nearly £1 million in total support - reflects strategic ambition, operational excellence and deep community trust.

-The coming year will be an opportunity to build on this strong foundation: expanding programmes, strengthening partnerships and continuing to ensure that AFC Wimbledon Foundation remains at the heart of community life in south-west London.
+The coming year will be an opportunity to build on this strong foundation: expanding programmes, strengthening partnerships and continuing to ensure that AFC Wimbledon Foundation remains at the heart of community life in south-west London and continue to have the ambition of being London’s leading community club .